 GPS: 50°44’9,340″N, 15°44’20,360″E

-The Hranice Abyss is the deepest Czech abyss and in fact the deepest freshwater flooded pit cave in the world.
-The non-flooded depth is of 69,5 meters and the estimated flooded depth (2020) is 1000 meters.
+The Hranice chasm is the deepest Czech abyss and in fact the deepest freshwater flooded pit cave in the world.
+The non-flooded depth is of 69,5 meters, the longest measured flooded depth is about 450 meters (although estimated flooded depth can be up to 1000 meters).
 If you want to see the abyss, you have to travel to the Hranice karst in the District of Přerov (Olomouc region).
 The abyss is accessible, you can actually look straight down the karst hole.
 You can hike to it following the red or green tourist trail from the town center of Hranice.
 If you go by train, you can get off on the stop Teplice nad Bečvou.

 GPS:49°31’55,870″N, 17°45’2,530″E